Paul Salamunovich: Singing and conducting career

 Salamunovich was hired to conduct the choirs at Mount St. Mary's college during the late 1950s and while teaching there, received his bachelor's degree in 1961.
-In 1964, Father Richard Trame, S.J. brought Salamunovich out to then, Loyola Marymount University (Los Angeles) to start a choral department from scratch.
-By the time Salamunovich left there to take over as conductor of the Los Angeles Master Chorale in 1991, he had brought Loyola Marymount's Choral department to preeminence as one of the nation's leading collegiate choral programs and he regularly conducted major works and premiers there.
+In 1964, Father Richard Trame, S.J. brought Salamunovich out to then, Loyola University (Los Angeles) to start a choral department from scratch.
+By the time Salamunovich left there to take over as conductor of the Los Angeles Master Chorale in 1991, he had brought Loyola Marymount University's Choral department to preeminence as one of the nation's leading collegiate choral programs and he regularly conducted major works and premiers there.
 Salamunovich was honored with an honorary doctorate from LMU and was one of the inaugural inductees into the university's Faculty Hall of Fame.

 He served as assistant conductor of the Roger Wagner Chorale from 1953 to 1977.
 When Wagner formed the Los Angeles Master Chorale, Salamunovich became assistant conductor of the Master Chorale.
 In this capacity, he led the majority of the Master Chorale's rehearsals, with Wagner stepping in to conduct the performances and some of the dress rehearsals.
 He also prepared the Master Chorale and other choirs for numerous performances with the Los Angeles Philharmonic, including those conducted by Igor Stravinsky, Bruno Walter, Eugene Ormandy, Georg Solti, Zubin Mehta, Carlo Maria Giulini, Valeri Gergiev, and Simon Rattle, among many others.

 When the board of directors of the Master Chorale and Wagner parted ways in 1986, Wagner recommended Salamunovich to replace him; however, Salamunovich declined the board's invitation to submit audition materials, citing extensive prior conducting commitments booked for the next two years at festivals and all-states beyond even his normal academic and liturgical commitments.
 The board instead hired Scottish conductor John Currie as music director.
 Currie held the position until the end of the 1991 season; Salamunovich then accepted the Master Chorale's invitation and became its music director in January 1991, effective the fall of that year.
 "I'm sort of like the prodigal son, come back," Salamunovich said.
 "My choral heritage is this group."

 Once he took over the Master Chorale, Salamunovich set out to restore the signature sound that existed for many years before Currie's tenure.
 As many insiders already knew, Salamunovich was more responsible for that sound, having led the chorale in the vast majority of their rehearsals as assistant conductor until his departure in 1977.
 "I expect to take back your tone about 25 years," Salamunovich told his singers at his first rehearsal as music director.
 "The choir has been top-heavy, very top-heavy.
 I want to get back to a pyramid blend, to the sound of an over-tone choir."
 In later interviews with the Los Angeles Times, his approach was described as follows: